galasa-dev/galasa.dev/src/markdown-pages/highlights.md

 Post a question or share your experiences with other users in our <a href="https://openmainframeproject.slack.com/archives/C05TCCQDE65" target="_blank"> Galasa Slack</a> workspace. <a href="https://openmainframeproject.slack.com/signup#/domain-signup" target="_blank"> Register to join</a> first if you're not yet a member.

-We have the following channels:
+We have the following available Slack channels:

-#galasa-dev - For developers of Galasa code or Galasa extensions
+- `#galasa-dev` - for developers of Galasa code or Galasa extensions
-#galasa-users - For users comments, and for making announcements
+- `#galasa-users` - for users comments, and for making announcements
-#galasa-tsc - For technical steering committee discussions on longer term over-arching issues relating to Galasa
+- `#galasa-tsc` - for technical steering committee discussions on longer term over-arching issues relating to Galasa

 Access the Galasa source code in [GitHub](https://github.com/galasa-dev) and open issues in the [project management repository](https://github.com/galasa-dev/projectmanagement).